RichaJain05/ML_projects/README.md

-Here are the ML projects from Baxic to advance level
+Here are the ML projects from Basic to advance level